SpiderOak/nimbus.io/docs/administrators_guide.rst

 .. [#] There are some advanced and durable alternatives to this if you absolutely need the added performance of write caching.
-Generally having a dedicated "journal volume" that ONLY syncs incoming writes (and is only read from in the event of crash recovery) gives excellent write performance.
+Generally having a dedicated "journal volume" that ONLY syncs incoming writes (and is only read from in the event of crash recovery) gives acceptable durable write performance.

 `nimbus.io <https://nimbus.io/>`_